Private speech

-Private speech is speech spoken to oneself for communication, self-guidance, and self-regulation of behaviour.
-It is between the ages of two and seven that children can be observed engaging in private speech.
-Although it is audible, it is neither intended for nor directed at others.
-Private speech was first studied by Lev Vygotsky (1934/1986) and Jean Piaget (1959); in the past 30 years private speech has received renewed attention from researchers.
+Private speech is speech spoken to oneself.
+It can be done for communication, self-guidance, and behavioral self-regulation.
+Children have been observed engaging in private speech between ages two and seven.
+Although audible, private speech is neither intended for, nor directed at, others.
+Private speech was first studied by Lev Vygotsky and Jean Piaget.
+In the past 30 years, private speech has received renewed attention from researchers.
 Researchers have noted a positive correlation between children's use of private speech and their task performance and achievement, a fact also noted previously by Vygotsky.
 It is when children begin school that their use of private speech decreases and "goes underground".

 History and theory

 Private speech is typically observed in children from about two to seven years old.
 Private speech or "self-talk" is observed speech spoken to oneself for communication, self-guidance, and self-regulation of behaviour.
-Private speech is often thought to enhance the developing early literacy skills and help to increase a child's task performance, success, and achievement.
+Private speech is often thought to enhance developing early literacy skills and help increase a child's task performance, success, and achievement.
 Numerous sources trace the first theories of private speech back to two early well-known developmental psychologists, Vygotsky and Piaget.
-Both of these psychologists mainly studied private speech in young children, yet they had different views and terms.
+Both of these psychologists mainly studied private speech in young children, but they had differing perspectives and terminology.

 In 1923, Piaget published The Language and Thought of the Child.
-In this book he recorded his observations of children talking to themselves in classrooms and termed the idea of self-talk as "egocentric speech", which was the earliest concept of private speech.
-For Piaget egocentric speech was a sign of cognitive immaturity.
+In this book he recorded his observations of children talking to themselves in classrooms and termed it as "egocentric speech", the earliest concept of private speech.
+For Piaget, egocentric speech was a sign of cognitive immaturity.
 He thought egocentric speech would later develop into a fully mature and effective speech after a child gains a fair amount of cognitive and communicative skills.

 In Thought and Language, Vygotsky argued that egocentric speech was a part of normal development of communication, self-guidance, self-regulation of behaviour, planning, pacing, and monitoring skills.
 Vygotsky explains that private speech stems from a child's social interactions as a toddler, then reaches a peak during preschool or kindergarten when children talk aloud to themselves.
-Private speech serves as "the social/cultural tool or symbol system of language, first used for interpersonal communication is used by the child overtly not for communication with others, but for intrapersonal communication and self-guidance."
-Private speech slows down in late elementary school years and children stop talking aloud, and instead start to use inner speech.
+Private speech serves as "the social/cultural tool or symbol system of language, first used for interpersonal communication but later employed by the child overtly for intrapersonal communication and self-guidance."
+Private speech decreases during late elementary school years as children transition to using inner speech.

-Vygotsky's theory of private speech has been deemed noteworthy to more recent developmental psychologists, providing a stepping-stone for over 75 years.
-Berk, Winsler, Diaz, Montero, Neal, Amaya-Williams, and Wertsch are amongst some of the current well-known developmental psychologists and researchers who have been specialising in the field of private speech.
+Vygotsky's theory of private speech has been considered significant by more recent developmental psychologists and has served as a basis for research for over 75 years.
+Berk, Winsler, Diaz, Montero, Neal, Amaya-Williams, and Wertsch are amongst some of the current well-known developmental psychologists and researchers who have been specializing in the field of private speech.
 Although the concept dates back to the 1930s, private speech is still an emerging field in psychology with a vast amount of research opportunities.